 Flexible Learning Options

 Our students learn alongside classmates across the country and beyond through a collaborative, dynamic, and interactive learning environment.
 As a full- or part-time student in either degree program, you can earn your degree entirely online.
-More about distance learning »
+More about online learning »

 Assigned Faculty Advisors

 As a graduate student, you will be paired with an advisor who will work with you to set and meet educational and professional goals throughout your degree.
 For MA(Comm) students, faculty advisors will help to identify thesis topics, and will remain a support as you write, prepare and successfully defend your thesis.